simular-ai/Agent-S/README.md

 ## 🤝 Acknowledgements

-We extend our sincere thanks to Tianbao Xie for developing and discussing OSWorld.
+We extend our sincere thanks to Tianbao Xie for developing OSWorld and discussing computer use challenges.
 We also appreciate the engaging discussions with Yujia Qin and Shihao Liang regarding UI-TARS.

 ## 💬 Citation
 ```